SAP-samples/cloud-extension-ecc-business-process/mission/enable-eventing/README.md

 6. Click on **Continue** and Click on **Allow** for the **SAP GUI Security** popup asking to allow access to the file.
 7. Now you can see the Certificate imported, Click on **Add to Certificate List** and Click on the **Save** icon.

-   >Hint: Note the valid-to date of your certificate and update it in advance.
+   >Hint: Note the valid-to date of the certificate and update it in advance.

    ![add To Certificate](./images/addToCertificate.png)